 There are some historical buildings on the square like the court, Palazzo dei Tribunali, and the seat of power of the Scaliger family, Palazzo del Governo, and the Captain’s Palace (Palazzo del Capitano).

-Verona Arena (Arena di Verona) is set on Verona’s main square Piazza BrĂ .
-It’s an open-air Roman amphitheater, built in the first century.
+Arena di Verona is an open-air Roman amphitheater, built in the first century.
 It’s one of the best-preserved ancient structures and still works today, and home to the world-famous annual opera festival, several events, shows, and concerts.

-One sight not to miss in the Historic center is the Castelvecchio, a splendid Riverside building that houses a magnificent collection of artwork and sculptures.
+One sight not to miss in the Historic center is the Castelvecchio Museum, a splendid Riverside building, built in the 14th century by Scaliger family, and now houses a magnificent collection of artwork and sculptures.

 Stay in Historical Centre if you are visiting Verona as a first time tourist; you want a fantastic culture on your doorstep;

-Best places to stay in Verona in Historic Centre:
+Best places to stay in Verona in Historic Centre for first-timers:

-This central area of Verona is located just to the South of the Historic Centre.
-Porto Nouva is an extremely convenient place to stay, with plenty of local sites of interest and proximity to the center.
+Porto Nouva is an extremely convenient place to stay, with plenty of local sites of interest and proximity to the Historic Centre and Verona’s main train station.

 Porta Nuova is a lovely area just to stroll around, observing the beautiful Renaissance architecture.
 There are also a seemingly endless number of excellent bars here where nightlife lovers can dine, drink, and party to their heart’s content.